tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 We opted for a dataflow language because it simplifies reasoning—one step at a time.
 At least conceptually, because a smart system optimizes the execution under the hood.
-Any declarative language where users describe the desired outcome offers the execution engine to rearrange the input, as long as it doesn't change the output.
-Particularly SQL has this property, with relational algebra describing the *what* and not the *how*.
-A dataflow language is a bit more concrete in that it's closer to the *how*, but that's precisely the trade-off that simplifies the reasoning: the focus is on a single operation as opposed to an entire large expression.
+As long as the observable behavior remains the same, the underlying implementation can optimize the actual computation at will.
+This is especially noticeable with declarative languages, such as SQL, where the user describes the *what* instead of the *how*.
+A dataflow language is a bit more concrete in that it's closer to the *how*, but that's precisely the trade-off that simplifies the reasoning: the focus is on a single operation at a time as opposed to an entire large expression.

 This dataflow pipeline style is becoming more and more popular.
 Most SIEMs have